-- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services. - If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not MVP Medicare WellSelect with Part D (PPO).
+- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services. - If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services these services When you enroll in a Medicarecertified hospice program, your hospice services and your Part A program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not MVP Medicare WellSelect Plus with Part D (PPO).